 - Aperitif on Deck 7 is a stylish bar with Champagne and Prosecco on the menu.
-It is a great spot to head for a drink before or after meals at one of the speciality restaurants.
+It is a great spot to head for a drink before or after meals at one of the specialty restaurants.

 - Squid & Anchor on Deck 7 is the first pub of Marella Cruises at sea.
-There are 2 bars to pick from, the one of which deals in premium whiskies and gins, that are chargeable.
+There are 2 bars to pick from, one of which deals in premium whiskies and gins, that are chargeable.
 The spot is home to quiz nights and a live band.